 As I sit on a plane writing this and trying to put into succinct words how I’m feeling after the last few days, I’m finding it hard not to be verbose.
 If I challenge myself to put it into a few words, I’d go with excitement, humble, and inventive.
 I’m excited that I get to be a part of the Salesforce community, was blessed to attend Dreamforce, and get to bring back that experience to share with the amazing colleagues I have at V2 and throughout the Ohana.
 I’m humbled by the brilliant minds I met across Salesforce employees, other partners, and customers.
 Moreover, the opportunity to connect, hear from, and collaborate with our Industry partners, such as Chinamayi Bettadapur, Candice Edwards, and Christopher Dean, to name a few, who share the same passion for media and comms innovation and are at the forefront of the ever-expanding Industry product offering at Salesforce.
 Most of all, I’m feeling inventive and ready to innovate and architect the next evolution of platform extension with my incredible team at V2.

-By the way, if you want to connect about your Dreamforce experience or you’re a customer wondering how Industry Cloud could unify and streamline your tech stack or if you’re just feeling inventive and want to bounce ideas, let’s connect.
-I know of at least 30,000 people who would agree with me, there may not be any community like the Ohana.
+If you want to connect about your Dreamforce experience, or you’re a customer wondering how Industry Cloud could unify and streamline your tech stack, or if you’re just feeling inventive and want to bounce ideas, let’s connect.
+I know 30,000 people who would agree with me, there may not be any community like the Ohana.